Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 Then silence.
 Shooster exhaled slowly, and took the instrument apart.

-“A god-song?”
+"A god-song?"
 Singer asked.

-“It is to me.
+"It is to me.
 It’s from a movie.
 The story of a little girl who enters the spirit world after a witch curses her parents.
-We’ll watch it sometime.”
+We’ll watch it sometime."
 He stood up and packed the instrument and said no more.

 Singer caught Nomuk and Vemik’s eye, and the trio exchanged a shrug.
 Humans could be so very *strange* sometimes…

 Well.
 It was the right god-song for the moment.
 Now, they worked.
 Books into boxes, boxes down the building, and into the bed of the truck.
 Nomuk and Genn carried the painting down between them, as delicately as Singer had ever seen them move.

 Vemik looked around once they’d boxed up everything and run it down the stairs toward the waiting truck.
-“Should we save *piano* too?”
+"Should we save *piano* too?"
 He’d always been fascinated by them.

 Shooster looked at it, wistfully.
-“Oh, no. I wouldn’t want to burden you with that!
-I am sure better ones will be made in the coming years.”
+"Oh, no. I wouldn’t want to burden you with that!
+I am sure better ones will be made in the coming years."

-“Maybe, but Shooster, I think you forget how strong we are.
-I could carry it by myself, easy!”
+"Maybe, but Shooster, I think you forget how strong we are.
+I could carry it by myself, easy!"

 He looked again.
-“Well…It *is* a Steinway…”
+"Well…It *is* a Steinway…"

 That was all the encouragement Vemik needed.
 With some guidance, he had it up on its side, the legs were bolted off (one of the humans had brought tools), and with some quilts and stuffing to protect everything…they were off, Vemik leading the way back down the stairs.

-“Vemik…are you sure you can do this?”
+"Vemik…are you sure you can do this?"

-“Easy!
+"Easy!
 Just bulky, is all.
-And if I can’t then we can just leave it.”
+And if I can’t then we can just leave it."

 And he could.
 Ten’gewek had arms a little longer and *much* thicker with strength than humans, and Vemik was a *big* man of the People.
 So he could easily hold it top and bottom, or even over his head if needed.

 Shooster shrugged.
-“True enough.
+"True enough.
 I shall have to buy us all lunch!
-There is one restaurant still running in the city, Vemik…and it’s a steakhouse.”
+There is one restaurant still running in the city, Vemik…and it’s a steakhouse."

-“You’re shittin’ me,” Rees shifted the boxes in his arms to look Shooster in the eyes.
+"You’re shittin’ me," Rees shifted the boxes in his arms to look Shooster in the eyes.

-“I am not.
-An actual steakhouse.”
+"I am not.
+An actual steakhouse."

-*“...How?”*
+*"...How?"*

 Shooster told them the story as Vemik loaded the piano onto the truck, which dipped like a tired old woman under the load.
-“Have you ever gone to war with Americans?
+"Have you ever gone to war with Americans?
 I can’t say I have…but they take basing and sustainment *very* seriously.
 New Alexandria had a full, proper restaurant *with wait staff* a week into the city’s build-out.
 And here it’s even easier!
-Lots of steakhouses already built, you just need to bring in the food, and right now…” He gestured across the city, toward where the industrial array was even now being loaded with train after train of *food* and things.
-“Well, even down to an evacuation force and its support staff, they lack for nothing.”
+Lots of steakhouses already built, you just need to bring in the food, and right now…" He gestured across the city, toward where the industrial array was even now being loaded with train after train of *food* and things.
+"Well, even down to an evacuation force and its support staff, they lack for nothing."

-“So where’s this steakhouse, and what mad lad’s running it?”
+"So where’s this steakhouse, and what mad lad’s running it?"
 Frasier asked, tucking the piano legs under his arm.

-“Broadway, right near Columbus Circle.
+"Broadway, right near Columbus Circle.
 Apparently the owner saw thousands of hungry, weary people lining up to go through the arrays and decided she was going to stay and take care of them.
-She’s been quite the sensation on social media.”
+She’s been quite the sensation on social media."

-“Mad lass,” Frasier repeated.
+"Mad lass," Frasier repeated.
 He sounded approving.

-“I am told the military forces have been showering her with praise, too.
-In any case…”
+"I am told the military forces have been showering her with praise, too.
+In any case…"

 Singer handed the last of the book boxes up, helped Rees secure the tarpaulin over it all, then climbed on to ride, thinking about what she’d just heard.
 From the moment they came through the array, there had been the sense of *silence* around them that had bothered her, but now…